-Love Turkey at Christmas time but don’t want to buy a whole bird?
-This bacon wrapped rolled turkey breast with apricot and cranberry stuffing is the perfect solution for a small Christmas or Thanksgiving family feast!
+This bacon wrapped rolled turkey breast with apricot and cranberry stuffing is a perfect, budget friendly solution for a small Christmas or Thanksgiving family feast.

 When it comes to Christmas, I’m a traditional girl at heart – I’ve got to have a turkey with all the trimmings.
 I LOVE it.

 As much as I’m a massive fan of a Brined turkey crown – I do make one almost every Christmas – sometimes I just want something even easier!

 After all, we’ve got more than enough on our plates this time of year, wouldn’t you agree?

 Or maybe you have a small family and would rather not live on turkey sandwiches and curry for days on end.

 This rolled turkey breast with apricot and cranberry stuffing looks stunning but it’s so simple to make!

 Succulent, tender, juicy turkey breast meat filled with a delicious sausagemeat stuffing with a fruity twist.

 You could use this recipe for sausagemeat, sage and cranberry stuffing instead if you like.

 how to make this rolled and stuffed turkey breast